Frequently Asked Questions (FAQ)

 Yes.
 Respondents can ask questions and make comments at the end of the interview, and these are recorded.
 They are also given a contact email for later feedback.

 Data analysis varies according to the size of the dataset and the task.
 4Mi snapshots are produced by regions, and generally present descriptive statistics as visuals.
 More in-depth studies use regional or cross-regional datasets and can include inferential statistics (regression analysis, etc.).
-See the 4Mi page for more.
+See the 4Mi page for more information.

 Since the 4Mi questionnaire is the same across regions and most of its items are compulsory, the amount of missing data is very low.
-Refusals and don’t knows are, as a rule, reported in publications.
+Refusals and “don’t knows” are, as a rule, reported in publications.

 Yes.
-4Mi can provide the necessary contextual analysis, provide credible evidence on where and why there is a need to develop a response for refugees and migrants on the move.
+4Mi can provide the necessary contextual analysis, and provide credible evidence on where and why there is a need to develop a response for refugees and migrants on the move.
 It can provide the project rationale, followed by more targeted needs assessment, independent of 4Mi.
 In terms of a programme cycle, 4Mi plays a particular role in the initial analysis, strategic design and (as a consequence) resource mobilisation.
 Given the limitations of the methodology, 4Mi cannot provide rapid data on the need for real-time flexible adjustments during programme implementation, though during longer-term programmes it can provide indications of shifting trends and needs.

-4Mi data and infographics can inform humanitarian response programming, policy making, and additional research into mixed migration.
-Graphs and data published in MMC publications or on the MMC website can be used freely in external publications or presentations, as long as the source is acknowledged as “4Mi data – Mixed Migration Centre”.
+Use 4Mi Interactive to explore the data and generate findings that are useful to you.
+Graphs and data published in MMC publications or generated through 4Mi Interactive can be used freely in external publications or presentations, as long as the source is acknowledged as “4Mi data – Mixed Migration Centre”.
 MMC also has an information request system: contact us for details.

-MMC has a number of 4Mi data sharing agreements with selected organisations, and responds to ad hoc requests for parts of the dataset and/or data analysis on a case by case basis and depending on the nature of the request and available resources.
+MMC has a number of 4Mi data sharing agreements with selected organisations and responds to ad hoc requests for parts of the dataset and/or data analysis on a case-by-case basis and depending on the nature of the request and available resources.
 MMC does not publish or share the full raw data set.